relloyd/halfpipe/README.md

 Visit my website over at [halfpipe.sh](https://halfpipe.sh)

-Get in touch by raising an issue above or email me directly at `richard at halfpipe dot sh`
+Get in touch by raising an issue above or via my website contact page.

+You can also email me directly at `richard at halfpipe dot sh`